elliotclowes/learnt.me/This Weeks Notes.md

+Find out what the weather was like on the day you were born. https://bdayweather.com/

+***

 > its crazy to me how many people wear a whoop/oura/etc and unconsciously let their "readiness score" tell them how to feel that day.
 >
 > we've outsourced "knowing your body" to an arbitrary metric that might as well be a random number generator. health hyperstition is the final form